jbrown81/structure_function/README.md

 - **Optional:** Mapping Toolbox (for `wrapTo2Pi`) — if missing, use `mod(x, 2*pi)` instead
 - **Included:** `CircStat2012a/` (BSD) for circular stats utilities

 Runs on macOS/Windows/Linux.
-The full dataset needs a few GB of free RAM/disk; a small demo (if provided on Zenodo) will run on typical laptops.
+The full dataset needs a few GB of free RAM/disk.

 ---